dynatrace-oss/progressiveDelivery-masterclass/walkthrough/keptn.md

 ## Annotate Namespace

+> **_NOTE:_** The following configuration has already been deployed to your cluster.

-Keptn uses the annotation on the namespace to understand if it has to monitor it.
+Keptn uses the annotation `keptn.sh/lifecycle-toolkit: "enabled"` on the namespace to understand if it has to monitor it.

 ```
 kind: Namespace